-It definitely helps to have a rough idea, where you want to spend the next couple of months.
-It’s easier to organize things like visa or vaccinations.
+It definitely helps to have a rough idea, of where you want to spend the next couple of months.
+It’s easier to organize things like visas or vaccinations.

 But do yourself a favor and don’t plan out everything.
 Try to stay as flexible as possible.
 Your travel plans are going to change anyway and that’s a good thing.